 Gran Canaria language schools

-If you’re really serious about learning Spanish in Gran Canaria, do a course at your local Escuela Oficial de Idiomas.
+If you’re really serious about learning Spanish in Gran Canaria (and have the mornings free), do a course at your local Escuela Oficial de Idiomas.
 These state-run centres are cheap but you need a Spanish-speaking friend to get you enrolled as the reception staff don’t speak English.

 The Las Palmas official language school is on Fernando Guanarteme opposite the Plaza de Farray.
 There’s a second one in Siete Palmas.
 Here’s the full list of EOI centres around Gran Canaria (there’s one in most big towns and in Maspalomas).
 Note that they don’t all offer Spanish lessons as their main purpose is to teach foreign languages to the locals.